 Lobular carcinoma in situ (LCIS), also called lobular neoplasia

-Invasive lobular carcinoma, also called infiltrating lobular carcinoma
+Invasive lobular carcinoma (ILB), also called infiltrating lobular carcinoma

-Most women who are diagnosed with lobular carcinoma in situ have not yet gone through menopause.
-In one out of every two cases, multiple lobules within the breast are affected.
+Most women who are diagnosed with LCIS haven’t yet gone through menopause.
+Often, multiple lobules are affected.
 About a third of the time, there are areas of lobular carcinoma in situ in both breasts.